nbhat1998/PintOS/doc/vm.md

 > When a frame is required but none is free, some frame must be
 > evicted.
 Describe your code for choosing a frame to evict.

-In our implementation of evict we used the "clock" algorithm.
-We consider all frames for eviction in a round robin way (cyclically) and if a page in the frame's user_ptes list was accessed since the last consideration then its frame is not replaced.
-We use the accessed bit of page directories to store whether it was accessed and in evict() we iterate through the frame's user_ptes
-If the frame selected has its pin set to true (meaning it's currently being swapped) we need to choose another one

 > B3: (2 marks)